 I could have easily gone back to Barbuzzo for other meals during my stay and worked my way through the menu, wanting to try the Strozzapreti with olive oil, wood-fired hen of the woods mushrooms, wild arugula, preserved lemon-walnut pesto and ricotta or the Caciocavallo stuffed meatballs.
 In addition to having a great meal, seeing more enticing options than your stomach can hold is a sign of a good restaurant in my book.
 This restaurant is part of a neighborhood restaurant group called We <3 13th Street, headed up by Chef Marcie Turney and Valerie Safran.
 They have five other restaurants in addition to Barbuzzo such as Bindi, specializing in modern Indian fare.
 I have earmarked them as places to check out next time as I really appreciate people who give back to their community and according to their cheerful leaflet in the check folder, they have helped transform what was once a desolate neighborhood into one that is now bustling and full of interesting shops and restaurants.

-Philadelphia is his stomping grounds and this is evidenced by the score of well-regarded restaurants of his around town like trendyand the investment he is putting back into the community.
+Philadelphia is his stomping grounds and this is evidenced by the score of well-regarded restaurants of his around town like trendy El Vez and the investment he is putting back into the community.
 What interested me about Chef Garces is his background bleeding into the menus he puts together.
-At Chifa, there is a happy collision of and with Asian accents.
+At Chifa, there is a happy collision of Peruvian and South American with Asian accents.
 This is not your typical fusion fare though.
 In Peru, there is a large segment of the population that is Asian, and the premise behind the restaurant is as much to pay homage to the homeland of his family as to dabble in the cultural meeting on the plate.
 Walking into Chifa, it feels comforting and casual even as it is upscale.
 Overhead fans rotate air through the room lazily, as curtains separate tables and patrons giving an air of intimacy.
 My servers were friendly and knowledgeable, helping me work my way through the menu.
 This is the kind of place you want to linger.

 I started out with the Solterito salad, well-fitting since I was dining alone.
 This “salad” stars edamame and cubed queso fresco with herbs, chopped tomatoes, Bibb lettuce, haricots verts and thinly sliced, fresh out of the fryer plantain chips.
 Tossed in what tasted like miso vinaigrette, it was refreshing and each bite offered new flavors.